osiikhareb/AZBirdClassifier/README.md

 # AZBirdClassifier
-Classification of avian species in Arizona
+Classification of avian species in Arizona (WIP)